o-oliush/e-e-test-generator/README.md

 - AI interactions require valid OpenAI credentials.
 When the API key is missing, the server responds with an explanatory message and still stores the generated files.
 - Uploaded files are encoded to base64 and appended to the user prompt when calling the AI, ensuring the model can reference them without additional hosting infrastructure.
+- Video uploads are processed on the server with FFmpeg; frames are streamed back to the browser and relayed to the AI alongside other attachments.